Digital retail trends – It’s not all what you think

 Verdict: Digital search is driving more in-store than to eCommerce sites.

-Well now, if in-store’s where they’re going, the sales folks on the floor are the busiest, you’d think?
-Sorry, but the customer’s smart phones are busier, they say.
+Well now, if in-store is where they’re going, the sales folks on the floor are the busiest, you’d think?
+Sorry, but the customer’s smartphones are busier, they say.
 Google’s retail trends show 42% of in-store shoppers search for information online while in-store.
 For the most part, they’re using search engines (64%).
 However, almost half of shoppers head to the retailer’s own site or app.
-Only 30% will look up details from a different retailer’s web site or app.
-Savvy retailers like Sephora and Macy’s are using this to their advantage by placing QR codes near each items and designing their mobile apps for providing relevant information.
+Only 30% will look up details from a different retailer’s website or app.
+Savvy retailers like Sephora and Macy’s are using this to their advantage by placing QR codes near each item and designing their mobile apps for providing relevant information.